Jerry Ciccoritti: Awards

 Ciccoritti has been nominated for and won several Gemini Awards, including a record number of wins for Best Director (Television).
 He won the inaugural Canadian Screen Award for Best Direction in a Dramatic Program or Mini-Series for the CBC TV movie John A.: Birth of a Country.

-Blood was nominated for a Genie Award for Best Original Screenplay at the 25th Genie Awards, and Ciccoritti was also nominated for a Directors Guild of Canada award for the movie.

-Ciccoritti has also won three awards from the Directors Guild of Canada.
+Blood was nominated for a Genie Award for Best Original Screenplay at the 25th Genie Awards, and Ciccoritti was also nominated for a Directors Award for Best Direction in a Feature Film for the movie.
+Ciccoritti has won three awards from the Directors Guild of Canada.